Emesis Blue: Plot

-Spy and Soldier pose as federal agents and search Jeremy's house, finding Ludwig's bonesaw at the murder scene.
-Arriving at Ludwig's office, they receive a call playing his voice, and find the bloody inscription.
-Arriving at the slaughterhouse, they outwit and fatally wound a RED Sniper in the sewers, but Spy is captured by the same masked figure who was in Jeremy's house, a Pyro, and the duo are separated.
-Soldier experiences a temporal anomaly in the base's lobby before freeing a wounded RED Demoman, named Cyclops.
-He informs Soldier that the base is no longer under RED's control.
-The two try to reach the weapons locker in the resupply room as they are attacked by a mutated Scout and a group of undead RED mercenaries.
-Ludwig, now suffering a psychotic break, defeats an undead RED Medic and takes the briefcase upstairs, where he finds Soldier and Cyclops being attacked by the Heavy.
-He aids them and the trio are forced into an elevator further down to escape the Heavy.
-Spy escapes captivity and shoots the Pyro, but is burned in a resulting gasoline fire.
+Murneau and Soldier pose as federal agents and search Jeremy's house, finding Ludwig's bonesaw at the murder scene.
+At Ludwig's office, they receive a call playing Fritz's voice and find the bloody inscription.
+Arriving at the slaughterhouse, they outwit and fatally wound a RED Sniper in the sewers, but Murneau is captured by the masked figure from Jeremy's house, a Pyro.
+Soldier experiences a temporal anomaly in the base's lobby before freeing "Cyclops", a wounded RED Demoman, who informs Soldier that the base is no longer under RED's control.
+The two reach a weapons locker in the resupply room as they are attacked by a mutated Scout and undead RED mercenaries.
+Ludwig, suffering a psychotic break, defeats an undead RED Medic and goes upstairs, where he helps Soldier and Cyclops evade Stalingrad.
+Murneau escapes captivity and shoots the Pyro, but is burned in a resulting gasoline fire.

-All four mercenaries begin to lose their grasp on reality as they move deeper into the Slaughterhouse.
-Soldier and Cyclops find Archibald locked inside a cage, but the soldier is separated from the two.
-Cyclops, seemingly in purgatory, meets a third Conagher brother, Dell, who describes the Limbo-like eternity mercenaries experience between respawns.
-Soldier and Ludwig find evidence of Archibald's initial experiments with respawning and the extreme toll it had on subjects.
-Soldier then finds Cyclops frozen to death in a cryogenic lab, as well as numerous clones of himself, before he and Ludwig defeat the resurrected Sniper and Pyro.
-Spy finds Archibald confessing to war profiteering with the respawn machines over the phone and shoots him, then forces Ludwig and Soldier to play Russian roulette, killing the Medic.
-Soldier narrowly avoids being killed himself while being pursued by the Heavy.
-He finally escapes the Slaughterhouse as it burns down, and the Heavy is crushed as it collapses.
+All four mercenaries begin to lose their grasp on reality as they move deeper into the slaughterhouse.
+Soldier and Cyclops find Archibald locked inside a cage, but Soldier is separated from them.
+Cyclops, seemingly in purgatory, meets a third Conagher brother, Dell, who describes the Limbo-like eternity that mercenaries experience between respawns.
+Soldier finds Cyclops frozen to death in a cryogenics lab housing numerous clones of himself, before he and Ludwig defeat the resurrected Sniper and Pyro.
+Murneau kills Archibald after overhearing him confess to war profiteering with the respawn machines, then forces Ludwig and Soldier to play Russian roulette, killing Ludwig and allowing Soldier to leave.
+Pursued by Stalingrad, Soldier finally escapes the slaughterhouse as it burns down, crushing Stalingrad as it collapses.